Paul’s “Thorn In My Flesh”

-The opinions expressed by Larry the Lubber do not necessarily reflect the views of the crew — mostly because Larry is a pompous, sanctimonious authority on Scripture whose pontifications tend ter offend most everyone, even when he is right — which is ter often. – Staff
+The opinions expressed by Larry the Lubber doth not necessarily reflect the views of this pirate’s crew — mostly because Larry be a pompous, sanctimonious authority on Scripture whose pontifications tend ter offend most everyone — even when he be right. – Staff

 Let no one take me for a fool.
 My concern is for all the churches.
 Who among you is weak, and I do not myself feel weak?
 Who is led into sin, and I myself do not inwardly burn with sin?